Experiencing constipation after a stomach bug is common and can be managed with hydration, dietary changes, and gentle exercise.

 4. Gut Flora Imbalance

 The gut microbiome is essential for healthy digestion and regularity.
-A stomach bug can disrupt this delicate balance of bacteria in your intestines.
-An imbalance can lead to gastrointestinal issues like constipation as your body struggles to regain its normal flora.
+A stomach bug can temporarily disrupt this delicate balance of bacteria in your intestines.
+An imbalance may contribute to gastrointestinal changes, including constipation, bloating, or irregular bowel habits as your body works to regain its normal balance.

 How To Manage Constipation After a Stomach Bug